The rank of diluted random graphs: Introduction

-The adjacency operator $A$ of a GWT $\cT=(V,E)$ is a densely defined symmetric linear operator on the Hilbert space $\ell^2(V)$ defined for $\ibf,\jbf$ in $V$ by where for any $\ibf\in V$, $e_\ibf$ denotes the base function $\jbf\in V\mapsto \ind(\jbf=\ibf).$ As we will show, if $F_*$ has a finite second moment, then $A$ has almost surely a unique self-adjoint extension, which we also denote by $A$.
-Consequently, for any unitary vector $\psi\in \Dom(A)$, the spectral theorem guarantees the existence and uniqueness of a probability measure $\mu_{\psi}$ on $\R$, called the spectral measure associated with $\psi$, such that for any $k\geq 0$,
+where for any $\ibf\in V$, $e_\ibf$ denotes the base function $\jbf\in V\mapsto\ind(\jbf=\ibf)$.
+As we will show, if $F_*$ has a finite second moment, then $A$ has almost surely a unique self-adjoint extension, which we also denote by $A$.
+Consequently, for any unitary vector $\psi\in\Dom(A)$, the spectral theorem guarantees the existence and uniqueness of a probability measure $\mu_{\psi}$ on $\R$, called the spectral measure associated with $\psi$, such that for any $k\geq0$,

-In particular, we may consider the spectral measure $\mu_{T}$ associated with the vector $e_{\O}$, where $\O$ is the root of the rooted tree $T$.
-Our first main result is an explicit formula for $\EE \mu_{T}(\{0\})$, the expected mass at zero of the spectral measure at the root $\O$ of a rooted GWT $\cT$. \begin{theorem} Let $\cT$ be a GWT whose degree distribution $F_*$ has a finite second moment, and let $\varphi_*$ be the generating function of $F_*$.
-Then, $ \EE \mu_{T} (\{ 0 \}) = \max_{x\in [0,1]}M(x), $ where \end{theorem}
+In particular, we may consider the spectral measure $\mu_{T}$ associated with the vector~$e_{\OO}$, where $\OO$ is the root of the rooted tree $T$.
+Our first main result is an explicit formula for $\EE\mu_{T}(\{ 0\})$, the expected mass at zero of the spectral measure at the root $\OO$ of a rooted GWT $\cT$. \begin{theorem} Let $\cT$ be a GWT whose degree distribution $F_*$ has a finite second moment, and let $\varphi_*$ be the generating function of $F_*$.
+Then, $ \EE\mu_{T} (\{ 0 \}) = \max_{x\in[0,1]}M(x), $ where